Loading...

 Skip to main content

-SIR ISAAC HOLDEN (1807-1897), inventor, born at Hurlet, Renfrewshire; worked in a cotton-mill in Paisley, but betook himself to teaching, and in 1829, while a teacher of chemistry in Reading, discovered the principle of the lucifer match; turning to wool-combing as a means of livelihood, he became established near Paris, where he carried out elaborate experiments, which resulted in improvements in wool-combing machinery that brought him fame and fortune; in 1859 he transferred his works to the vicinity of Bradford; entered Parliament in 1865, and was created a baronet in 1893.
+Sir Isaac Holden (1807-1897) was a Scottish inventor, born at Hurlet, Renfrewshire.
+He worked in a cotton-mill in Paisley, but betook himself to teaching, and in 1829, while a teacher of chemistry in Reading, discovered the principle of the lucifer match.
+Turning to wool-combing as a means of livelihood, he became established near Paris, where he carried out elaborate experiments, which resulted in improvements in wool-combing machinery that brought him fame and fortune.
+In 1859, he transferred his works to the vicinity of Bradford.
+He entered Parliament in 1865, and was created a baronet in 1893.